joamats/feup-InformationSystems/README.md

     * **partner** must be associated with an existing event, have a chosen package, and a support type.

+* Upon registering in an event, each speaker, partner and staff member will have to insert a pre-defined and exclusive code, according to the role, provided by the organizer.

 * If an event is deleted, all the associated classes must be deleted too, except the organizer.